opengovsg/GoGovSG/README.md

 - Email clients might block other commercial link shorteners if they are listed as **spam** on their site
 - Citizens are afraid of **phishing** when receiving a shortened link and unsure of where it goes

-With GoGovSg, citizens are safe in the knowledge that the links are **official** and **safe**.
+With GoGovSG, citizens are safe in the knowledge that the links are **official** and **safe**.
 Any authorized user can log in with their government emails and immediately create authenticated and recognisable short links.

 ## Getting Started

-Make sure you have node version `14`, docker-compose version >= `1.23.1` and Docker version >= `18.09.0` installed.
+Make sure you have node version `18`, docker-compose version >= `1.23.1` and Docker version >= `18.09.0` installed.

 > \*For Mac computers with Apple silicon, you will need Rosetta to be installed in order for `docker-compose@v1` to work.
 You can do so using the following command: `softwareupdate --install-rosetta`.